1998–99 NBA lockout: Settlement

 On December 23, Stern announced that he would recommend canceling the season if there was no deal by January 7, 1999.
 At a December 27 meeting, a "final" deal was proposed by the owners.
 The sides met again on January 4, and the NBPA gave its last proposal to the owners, who turned it down.
 Stern discussed the possibility of having replacement players brought in to begin the following season.
 As Stern's deadline approached, the NBPA showed signs of division from within.
 Highly paid players were seen as the ones most affected by the disputed issues, rather than the union's membership as a whole.
 Agent David Falk, who was considered an influential voice for the players, represented NBPA president Patrick Ewing and nine players on the union's 19-person negotiating committee.

 The NBPA scheduled a meeting on January 6 in New York City, where players would vote on the proposal by the owners, which the committee had recommended opposing.
 Several players, including Shaquille O'Neal and Hakeem Olajuwon, wanted the vote to be conducted by secret ballot, while others indicated a desire to return to competition regardless of how the vote went.
 Kevin Johnson stated that most players "were just ready to [fight] Wednesday at our meeting if an agreement hadn't been reached."
 Faced with a splintering union, Hunter moved to resume talks with Stern.
 On January 6, the day before Stern's deadline, he and Hunter reached an agreement, which was ratified by the NBPA later that day and by the NBA Board of Governors on January 7.

 Widely viewed as a victory for Stern and the owners, the agreement was signed by both parties on January 20, officially ending the lockout after 204 days.
 It capped players' salaries at between $9 million and $14 million, depending on how long they had played in the NBA.
 The league became the first major sports organization in the U.S. to limit the salaries of its players.
-A rookie pay scale was introduced, with salary increases tied to how early a player was selected in the NBA Draft.
+A rookie pay scale was introduced, with salary increases tied to how early a player was selected in the NBA draft.
 The Larry Bird exception was retained, though maximum annual pay raises were capped.
 New "average" and "median" salary cap exemptions, which the NBPA had proposed, allowed teams to sign one player per category even if they were over the spending limit.
 For teams that wished to exceed the salary cap, a luxury tax was instituted requiring offenders to pay on a dollar-for-dollar basis, provided total league salaries were above a specified level.
 The league's minimum salary was increased to $287,500, a $15,000 raise from before the lockout.
-The players were promised that their salaries would equal 55 percent of league revenues over the agreement's final three seasons.
+The players were promised that their salaries would equal 55% of league revenues over the agreement's final three seasons.
 However, any higher percentage would lead to a salary decrease.
 The NBA's drug policy was expanded to cover performance-enhancing drugs and marijuana, with once-yearly testing.